 The Comox Valley Conservation Strategy (CVCS) is a regional conservation planning framework, initiated to stop the cumulative and alarming loss of sensitive natural areas in the Comox Valley.
 It is a landscape-scale, proactive approach to biodiversity protection that requires regional cooperation and community support.
 The CVCS presents an alternative to the ongoing fragmentation of land and the damage to natural systems that results.
 The framework can assist land use planning and growth management by identifying lands for protection before they are allocated for development.
-It immemorial, nature has fed us, cured us, and protected us.
-But today the roles have switched.
-We need to feed nature, we need to cure it and protect it if we want to secure a healthy and prosperous future for our children."6 represents the hope for conservation certainty in the face of dramatic growth-related change.5
+It represents the hope for conservation certainty in the face of dramatic growth-related change.5